SnowFlakeOS/SnowFlake/README.md

 # SnowFlake
-SnowFlake, this is an Operating System and is written in Rust.
+SnowFlake, this is an Operating System written in Rust.

 # Building
 This is SnowFlake is require for build.